The Most Accurate HSP Test Yet

 3. Do you become unpleasantly aroused when a lot is going on around you?

-Sensitivity to Positive Experiences
+• Sensitivity to Experiences

 4. Do you notice and enjoy delicate or fine scents, tastes, sounds, works of art?